sergzak022/static-ws-env/README.md

 ##TODO
   * Add simple front page, with links to `about` and `posts`
-  * Add sass preprocessing
-  * Add server to server assets (use meltasmith-server)
-  * Add watchers for src files
+  * Add pages: posts, about, contact, post
   * Use excerpts plugin to list articles with first paragraph
-  * Add about, main, contact
-  * Integrate with contntful plugin
+  * Integrate with contentful plugin
   * Add disqus comment widgets plugin
   * Add google analytics plugin
   * Add metalsmith-js-packer